 Many people mistakenly think that intersex is a term for a particular type of identity or body.

 Here are some reasons why:

-We’re usually taught by doctors, media, schools and others that everyone is male or female (sex) and therefore is a man or woman (gender).
+We’re usually taught by doctors, media, schools and others that there is one way to be male or female.

 Being intersex can be confused with being transgender.
 Transgender means someone whose gender identity is different from their assigned sex at birth.

 Intersex means someone born with sex characteristics that are different to what is thought to be "typical" for a male or female body.
 Most people with intersex variations grow up to identify with their sex assigned at birth – this is often called "cisgender".